bluesea0125/Automatic_Speech_Recognition/README.md

 All my public repos will be updated in future, thanks for your stars!

 ## Install and Usage
-Currently only python 3.5 is supported.
+Currently only python 2.7 is supported.

 This project depends on scikit.audiolab, for which you need to have [libsndfile](http://www.mega-nerd.com/libsndfile/) installed in your system.
-Clone the repository to your preferred directory and install using:
+Clone the repository to your preferred directory and install the dependencies using:
 <pre>
-sudo pip3 install -r requirements.txt
+pip install -r requirements.txt
-sudo python3 setup.py install
 </pre>
 To use, simply run the following command:
 <pre>
 python main/timit_train.py [-h] [--mode MODE] [--keep [KEEP]] [--nokeep]